NillerP/RPG-Game/README.md

 RPG Game
 This is a console Role-Playing Game (RPG) implemented in C#.
-The game allows the player to choose weapons to gain advantage against the enemy in a turn-based RPG.
+The game allows the player to choose weapons to gain advantage against the enemy in a turn-based fighting style.

 The project split into two main parts: